CJ McCollum Player Props: Pelicans vs. Clippers

 CJ McCollum Insights vs. the Clippers

-- This season, he's put up 18.6% of the Pelicans' attempted field goals, as he's averaging 18 per contest.

-- He's knocked down 2.8 threes per game, or 23.3% of his team's makes from beyond the arc this season.
+- He's put up 7.3 threes per game, or 21.8% of his team's shots from beyond the arc this season.

-- McCollum's opponents, the Clippers, have one of the NBA's slowest tempos with 100.8 possessions per game, while his Pelicans rank 18th in possessions per game with 102.4.
+- McCollum's opponents, the Clippers, have a middling offensive tempo, ranking 18th in the NBA with 100.9 possessions per game, while his Pelicans rank 16th in possessions per game with 102.3.

-- On defense, the Clippers have conceded 112.3 points per game, which is eighth-best in the league.
+- On defense, the Clippers have allowed 112.7 points per contest, which is 12th-best in the league.

-- The Clippers are the 15th-ranked squad in the NBA, allowing 43.2 rebounds per game.
+- The Clippers concede 43.2 rebounds per game, ranking 15th in the league.

-- Looking at assists, the Clippers have conceded 24.7 per game, ninth in the NBA.
+- The Clippers allow 24.9 assists per contest, 11th-ranked in the league.

-- Looking at 3-pointers, the Clippers are ranked 13th in the NBA, giving up 12.2 makes per game.
+- In terms of 3-pointers, the Clippers have allowed 12.2 makes per contest, 13th in the league.

 CJ McCollum vs. the Clippers